 Flaura K. Winston, MD, PhD at the World Bank's Narrating Behavior Change Workshop in Mexico City, May 2016

-The Center for Injury Research and Prevention (CIRP) at The Children's Hospital of Philadelphia (CHOP) has joined the World Health Organization (WHO)'s Decade of Action for Road Safety 2011-2020.
+With the goal to ensure the global community focuses on road safety for children, the Center for Injury Research and Prevention (CIRP) at The Children's Hospital of Philadelphia (CHOP) has joined the World Health Organization (WHO)'s Decade of Action for Road Safety 2011-2020.
 This initiative is dedicated to stabilizing and reducing worldwide road injuries and fatalities by heightening safety awareness at the regional, national, and global level.
-CIRP's goal for the Decade is to ensure the global community focuses on children.

-WHO estimates that by 2015 road traffic injuries will be the leading health burden for children over age 5 in developing countries.
+WHO estimates that 90 percent of the world's 1.25 million fatalities on the roads occur in developing countries, even though these countries have approximately half of the world's vehicles.
+Without action, road traffic injuries will be the leading health burden for children over age 5 in these countries.
 These nations can benefit from decades of lessons already learned in the U.S. These include basic infrastructure development, such as motor vehicle safety regulations and new car assessment programs, as well as theoretically-driven, evidence-based methods to create a culture of traffic safety.

-CIRP has been a leader in pediatric road safety research for the past decade and regularly participates in global conversations on the topic.
-Here are some recent highlights:
+CIRP has been a leader in road safety for children research for the past two decades and regularly participates in global conversations on road safety for children.

-Here's a sampling of the Center's key research projects that have national and global implications:
+Here is a sampling of the Center's key road safety for children research projects that have national and global implications:

 - Partners for Child Passenger Safety (PCPS), a unique industry/academic research initiative that provided the only large-scale child-focused crash surveillance data system in the U.S. It informed new product development, test protocols and regulations, education, policy, and medical practice.